Human handoff

 Tidio and ChatBot.com are the strongest first checks when the core need is a support workflow, because their handoff paths sit close to live chat, inbox, ticket, or LiveChat-style operations.

 FastBots is worth checking for smaller sites that want trained answers plus live chat or human takeover on the right plan.
 Chatbase is strong when source control matters and the buyer wants either Chatbase Help Desk live chat or a helpdesk ticket escalation path.
+When the bot should collect a brief before stopping, pair this guide with the lead-capture capability guide.

 Handoff types